pingswept/design-for-fab/content/logistics/projects.md

 -->
 # P5: Human-powered vehicle

 Your mission is, as a team of 4, to build and test a human-powered vehicle that can traverse the course depicted in the diagram below.
+You start at the green line and end at the green star.

 The vehicle should have the following qualities:

 1. It is piloted and powered entirely by 1 or more of your team members.
 2. It can carry a passenger (one of your team members) to the destination without damaging them.